camillelamy/explainers/anonymous_iframes.md

 This also means that anonymous iframes can be embedded in cross-origin isolated pages without documents in them having to deploy COEP.

+### Anonymous iframes and autofill/password managers

+Browsers that implement autofill or password manager functionalities should make them unavailable in anonymous iframes.
+The goal of anonymous iframes is to preserve storage critical to an iframe function, but to avoid users logging into anonymous iframes.
+Autofill and password managers make logging in easier, and so should be avoided to prevent users accidentally logging in.
+This also allows anonymous iframes to have a threat model similar to a phishing page (see the Threat model part of this explainer below).

 ## Security and privacy considerations

 ### Threat model for anonymous iframes